MelonixLoader/MelonixLoader/README.md

 External Libraries and Tools that are downloaded and used at Runtime:
 - [Cpp2IL](https://github.com/SamboyCoding/Cpp2IL) is licensed under the MIT License.
 See [LICENSE](https://github.com/SamboyCoding/Cpp2IL/blob/master/LICENSE) for the full License.
-- Unity Runtime Libraries from [Unity-Runtime-Libraries](https://github.com/LavaGang/Unity-Runtime-Libraries) are part of Unity Software.
+- Unity Runtime Libraries from [Unity-Runtime-Libraries](https://github.com/MelonixLoader/Unity-Runtime-Libraries) are part of Unity Software.
 Their usage is subject to [Unity Terms of Service](https://unity3d.com/legal/terms-of-service), including [Unity Software Additional Terms](https://unity3d.com/legal/terms-of-service/software).

-See [MelonLoader Wiki](https://melonwiki.xyz/#/credits) for the full Credits.
+See [MelonixLoader Wiki](https://melonwiki.xyz/#/credits) for the full Credits.

-MelonLoader is not sponsored by, affiliated with or endorsed by Unity Technologies or its affiliates.
+MelonixLoader is not sponsored by, affiliated with or endorsed by Unity Technologies or its affiliates.
 "Unity" is a trademark or a registered trademark of Unity Technologies or its affiliates in the U.S. and elsewhere.